Ginger-owl/odin-rock-paper-scissors/README.md

 # Rock-Paper-Scissors game

-## Project of the Foundation Course of the Odin Project Curriculum
+## Project of the Foundatios Course of the Odin Project Curriculum